 There are also non maintained early years settings registered to provide education for three and four year olds.
+Unlike admission to the LA nurseries, there is no opening/closing dates applicable to these nurseries.

 ADMISSIONS POLICY

 Each Nursery Unit serves a specific catchment area.